-From world-class web browsers like Chrome, Brave, and Opera to essential messaging apps like Discord, Telegram, and Signal.
-From design stars like Figma, Blender, and Sketch to crucial technologies like Unison, OBS, and VS Code.
-And from media streaming apps like TIDAL, Spotify, and Plex to game platforms like Epic Games, Steam, and Minecraft.
+From world-class web browsers like Opera, Edge, and Chrome to essential messaging apps like Discord, Telegram, and Signal.
+From design stars like Blender, Sketch, and Figma to crucial technologies like OBS, Unison, and VS Code.
+And from media streaming apps like Plex, VLC, and Spotify to game platforms like Steam, Minecraft, and League of Legends.
 The App Fair is your missing source for all the Mac apps that you need to use, and love to use, every single day.

 Straight from the Makers

 The apps you get through the App Fair come straight from their creators, with no intermediaries.
 They may be free applications, or they may be commercial software with their own licensing and purchase mechanisms.
 They all benefit from the full protection of macOS’s built-in security features like Gatekeeper and XProtect, while at the same time remaining unconstrained by many of the limitations that can hobble apps installed through other channels.

 The App Fair is created and maintained by the community, for the community.
 It does not track you or advertise to you, nor does it impose any terms or conditions.

 Every line of code in the App Fair.app itself is open-source, released under the GNU AGPL license, and available to browse freely on GitHub.
 The build process is completely transparent and the artifacts are verified by appfair.net reproducible builds.

 Download App Fair.app for macOS Monterey now.
 For existing homebrew users, it can alternatively be installed and launched by running the following command from Terminal.app:

 brew install app-fair && open "/Applications/App Fair.app"